OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust Requires Thoughtful Design.md

 In countless cultures, people learned what plants had medicinal properties, where to go when the ocean receded sharply (uphill! tsunami!), how to burn the land carefully in ways that made it more productive, how to bring miscreants back into the tribe without having to kill or ostracize them, how to allocate surplus fairly to families who most need it, how to get the cyanide out of cassava to make it edible, when and how to grow different plants to minimize pests and maximize yields, and much more.
 (See [Indigenous Ways of Knowing](https://bra.in/3pD4rp).)

-Most of the examples I'm citing are pre-literate, which means these insights were passed down through the equivalent of apprenticeships, or through cultural instruments like songs, poems, rituals or songlines.
+Most of the examples I'm citing are pre-literate, which means these insights were passed down orally, through the equivalent of apprenticeships, or through cultural instruments like songs, poems, rituals or songlines.

 **What about now?**